ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 Let's work through a small example to see how one could go about converting arbitrary functions into a bunch of Boolean gates.

-Imagine a 3-to-2-bit [S-box](https://en.wikipedia.org/wiki/S-box), a component
+Imagine a 3-to-2-bit [S-box](https://en.wikipedia.org/wiki/S-box) function, a
-found in many symmetric encryption algorithms, also called block ciphers.
-Naively, this would be represented by a lookup table with eight entries, e.g.
-`SBOX[0b000] = 0b01`, `SBOX[0b001] = 0b00`, etc.
+component found in many symmetric encryption algorithms.
+Naively, this would be represented by a lookup table with eight entries, e.g.  `SBOX[0b000] = 0b01`, `SBOX[0b001] = 0b00`, etc.

 {% codeblock lang:cpp %}
 uint8_t SBOX[] = { 1, 0, 3, 1, 2, 2, 3, 0 };
 {% endcodeblock %}

-> *TMI:* This AES-inspired S-Box interprets three input bits as a polynomial in
+> This AES-inspired S-box interprets three input bits as a polynomial in
 > *GF(2^3)* and computes its inverse *mod P(x) = x^3 + x^2 + 1*, with
 > *0^(-1) := 0*.
 The result plus *(x^2 + 1)* is converted back into bits
 > and the MSB is dropped.